 At first, your check ups will be every few weeks or months.
 They gradually get less frequent.

-At each appointment your doctor will examine you.
-They will ask:
+At each appointment your doctor examines you.
+They'll ask:

 - how you're feeling